Beijing, Saturday, June 7, 1986

 Mary is a delightful Christian nurse from Alaska on the tour and we have been enjoying sweet fellowship together.
 We are hoping to take a taxi tomorrow to visit a church.
 The Lord’s will be done.

 Beijing, Monday, June 9, 1986

 Yesterday was a full day!
-We climbed the Great Wall in 95 degree heat in the morning.
+We climbed the Great Wall in 95-degree heat in the morning.
 It was quite a view from the top of the arid and rugged mountains.
-The emperor began building it 300 BC with thousands of slaves for defense to protect them from the Manchurians in the north.
+The emperor began building it in 300 BC to defend China from the Manchurians in the north.
 He made it wide enough so his whole army could march along the top of it.
 The wall stretches over 3000 miles from east to west in China.
-They estimate 400,000 people died while building it and were entombed in the wall.
+They estimate 400,000 slaves died while building it and were entombed in the wall.

-The pandas at the zoo were comical as the parent pandas combed the fur of the baby panda as he played.
+The comical parent pandas at the zoo combed the fur of the baby panda as he played.

-The Peking duck dinner was fabulous!
-They roast it in honey over a fruit wood fire for two days so all the fat drains off.
-Then they slice the duck in little pieces which we put inside a crepe with scallions and plum sauce, and rolled it up like a hot dog.
+The memorable Peking duck dinner was my favorite meal.
+They roasted the honey-coated duck over a fruitwood fire for two days until all the fat drained off.
+Then they sliced the duck in small pieces which we put inside a crepe with scallions and plum sauce, and rolled it up like a hot dog.

 Tuesday, June 10, 1986